ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       character*(*), intent(in):: io_name

-* :f90:`subroutine adios2_set_engine` set engine type in code, see :ref:`Supported Engines` for a list of available engines
+* :f90:`subroutine adios2_set_engine` set the engine type, see :ref:`Supported Engines` for a list of available engines

    .. code-block:: fortran